 You can also find out about direct payments for disabled children and young people.

-Individuals requiring support with their direct payment should contact their allocated worker or local area adult care team.
+If you need support with your direct payment, contact your allocated worker or local area adult care team.

 If you need more information or have a comment or question about direct payments, you can contact us: